 Our independent registered public accounting firm has issued an audit report on their assessment of our internal control over financial reporting.
-Their report is included within Item 9A of this Form 10-K.
+Their report appears on the following page of this Annual Report.

-Report Of Independent Registered Public Accounting Firm
+Report of Independent Registered Public Accounting Firm

-The Board of Directors of Simon Property Group, Inc. and The Partners of Simon Property Group, L.P.:
+The Board of Directors and Stockholders of Simon Property Group, Inc.:

-We have audited Simon Property Group, L.P. and Subsidiaries' internal control over financial reporting as of December 31, 2008 based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-Simon Property Group, L.P. and Subsidiaries' management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on the Partnership's internal control over financial reporting based on our audit.
+We have audited Simon Property Group, Inc. and Subsidiaries' internal control over financial reporting as of December 31, 2008 based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+Simon Property Group, Inc. and Subsidiaries' management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control Over Financial Reporting.
+Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.